adon-cloudcannon/landing-page-test/src/collections/ssg-pages/eleventy.md

 permalink: /eleventy-cms/
 description: >-
-  Use CloudCannon as your Eleventy CMS to collaborate with your team to build incredibly fast static sites with a wide range of 11ty supported templating languages!
+  Use CloudCannon as your Eleventy CMS to collaborate with your team to build incredibly fast static sites with a wide range of 11ty-supported templating languages!
 summary: >-
   The fastest JavaScript-based static site generator available, with support for